L'Oréal USA partners with Paralyzed Veterans of America for second consecutive year and hosts Have A Beautiful Day event from coast to coast

 News provided byParalyzed Veterans of America

-More than 60 veterans with disabilities and their families welcomed to four cities for day of pampering and relaxation
+More than 60 veterans with disabilities and their families welcomed to four L'Oréal worksites for day of pampering and relaxation

 WASHINGTON, Nov.
-13, 2025 /PRNewswire/ -- Paralyzed Veterans of America partnered with L'Oréal USA for the second consecutive year for L'Oréal USA's Have A Beautiful Day event, an annual initiative honoring U.S. veterans, military personnel, and their families.
-The event took place on Nov.
-12, spanned four cities across the country, and drew in more than 60 veterans with disabilities and their families.
-Event locations included: L'Oréal USA's headquarters in New York City and Los Angeles; Tampa, Florida; and L'Oréal's brand-new North America Research & Innovation Center in Clark, New Jersey.
+17, 2025 /PRNewswire/ -- Paralyzed Veterans of America partnered with L'Oréal USA for the second consecutive year for L'Oréal USA's Have A Beautiful Day event, an annual initiative honoring U.S. veterans, military personnel, and their families.
+Now in its sixteen year, the event took place on Nov.
+12, spanned four cities across the country, and drew in roughly 60 veterans with disabilities and their families.
+Event locations included: L'Oréal USA's headquarters in New York City and corporate offices in El Segundo, California and Tampa, Florida; and L'Oréal's brand new North America Research & Innovation Center in Clark, New Jersey.

 "We are deeply grateful to L'Oréal for welcoming PVA members and their families to participate in such a meaningful event," said Carl Blake, Chief Executive Officer of Paralyzed Veterans of America.
 "For many living with spinal cord injuries and diseases, like myself, daily challenges can often go unseen, but experiences like Have A Beautiful Day remind us that taking time for self-care isn't a luxury – it's essential."

-Veterans were greeted by employees waving American flags before L'Oréal executives, many of whom have personal military ties, and PVA leaders delivered welcome remarks.
+Veterans were greeted by more than 130 American flag-waving employees before L'Oréal executives, many of whom have personal military ties, and PVA leaders delivered welcome remarks.
 Attendees then met with hair and makeup stylists, nail technicians, and massage therapists for self-care consultations.

-"L'Oréal USA is proud to partner with Paralyzed Veterans of America and host its celebrated Have A Beautiful Day event this year," said Liliana Majeed, Chief Diversity, Equity & Inclusion Officer of L'Oréal North America.
+"L'Oréal USA is proud partner with Paralyzed Veterans of America and host its celebrated Have A Beautiful Day event this year," Liliahn Majeed, Chief Diversity, Equity & Inclusion Officer, North America, L'Oréal Groupe.
 "We believe that beauty can inspire confidence and belonging, and we are honored to extend that spirit to those who have served and sacrificed for our country.
 By working together, we can show the world that we are all more alike than we are different."

 About Paralyzed Veterans of America